janisgalejs/perkamkopa/README.md

 * What happens if answers or questions are deleted from database
 * Form resubmission for same question
 * ect.

+## TODO

+* Connection should be moved from BaseController to BaseModel
+*

 ## Author